What Are the Types of Trauma?

 Physical Abuse

-While definitions of physical abuse are broad, it’s usually defined when an individual experiences physical injury perpetrated by others or themselves.
+While definitions of physical abuse are broad, it’s usually defined as an individual’s experience of physical injury perpetrated by others or themselves.
 Physical abuse can technically be procured by other traumas such as bullying and IPV.

 Refugee Trauma

-Refugee trauma refers to an individual who is displaced from their own country – usually, through acts of war or persecution – and then replaced in another country.
-Even if that country is safer than their homeland, these individuals face a slew of difficulties that aren’t often considered, including language barriers and cultural shifts. ¹⁴
+Refugee trauma refers to an individual who is displaced from their own country (i.e. through acts of war or persecution) and then replaced in another country.
+Even if that country is safer than their homeland, these individuals face difficulties that aren’t often considered, including language barriers and cultural shifts. ¹⁴

 Preschool Children